Chunyu-Lin-bjtu/autoware-wiki/Maintainer-Manual.md

 ![Merge Types](https://github.com/CPFL/Autoware/wiki/images_Maintainer-Rule/merge-types.png)

-Using `Squash and merge` is generally preferable. `catkin_generate_changelog` puts all commit messages into CHANGELOG.
-Though `Squash and merge` wipes away all the history of the pull requests, this is fine because a pull request should have only one matter.
+Using `Squash and merge` is often preferred. `catkin_generate_changelog` puts all commit messages into CHANGELOG. `Squash and merge` wipes away all the history of the pull requests, but this is fine because an individual pull request should  not be associated with multiple topics anyway.
 If `Create a merge commit` or `Rebase and merge` is applied, CHANGELOG would have a bunch of junk messages.

 An exception is that `Create a merge commit` should be applied when merging the release branches into the master or develop branch, in order to keep the history among the master, develop, and release branches.